estrayer7/4560_WalkThrough/walkthrough.md

 - ```srcSAXEventDispatchUtilities.hpp``` line 229 should use setDispatched method
 - ```srcSAXEventDispatchUtilities.hpp``` line 38 not all declared ParserStates are used and line 53
 not all srcDiff states are used
+- ```srcSAXEventDispatchUtilities.hpp``` line 438 have only one for loop and call both functions in one loop

 ### Requirements Violations